Giwi/quantumviz-practice/src/step02/README.md

 }
 ```

-We have no warpscript for now.
+We have no WarpScript for now.
 We will set it later.
 We must finish the plumbing before.

 ## warp10-warpscript-caller